LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_0.rst.txt

 contains the :ref:`directives_include_1` directive).

 Depending on the :term:`backend Prolog compiler`, the shortcut ``{*}`` may be used in alternative.
-Check the adapter files for the availability of the shortcut as it is not part of the language.
+Check the :term:`adapter files <adapter file>` for the availability of the shortcut as it is not part of the language.

 .. warning::